Chart Color Schemes

 Port Willunga has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023.
-Future demographic trends suggest a population increase just below the median of statistical areas across the nation for Port Willunga.
-By 2041, the suburb is expected to increase by 166 persons, reflecting an overall increase of 5.2% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Moving forward with demographic trends, a population increase just below the median of statistical areas across the nation is expected, with the suburb expected to increase by 166 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 8.1% in total over the 16 years.

 Frequently Asked Questions - Population